How to recover accidentally deleted database data to the state just before it was deleted

 1. Generate recovery queries from binlog files

-1. Deploy full backup data to all databases in service
+1. Deploy full backup data to all databases currently in service

 1. Apply recovery queries to all DBs after SET sql_log_bin = 0